 - All motorized and sail-powered vessels 10 feet or longer in length require a title.
 All motorized vessels of any length must be registered.
-Title and registration must be obtained from the New Mexico Motor Vehicle Division (NMMVD or MVD) online.
-Toll-free: 1-888-MVD-INFO or by visiting your local office.
+Title and registration must be obtained from the New Mexico Motor Vehicle Division (NMMVD or MVD) online, toll-free: 1-888-MVD-INFO or by visiting a New Mexico Motor Vehicle Division office.

-2. The vessel registration number must be affixed permanently to both sides of the vessel’s bow with block letters that are 3-inch tall and clearly visible.
-A valid registration decal must be placed on the port side 6 inches behind/aft the registration number.
+- The vessel registration number must be affixed permanently to both sides of the vessel’s bow with block letters that measure 3 inches in height and are clearly visible.
+A valid registration decal must be placed on the port side 6 inches behind (aft) the registration number.

-5. Vessels while operating must carry: a life jacket of good condition for each person on board; one USCG throwable device; oar/paddle, bailing bucket and stout rope at least one boat length; whistle/horn, fire extinguisher and navigation lights if operating at night.
+- Vessels while operating must carry: a life jacket of good condition for each person on board; one USCG approved throwable device; oar/paddle, bailing bucket and stout rope at least one boat length; whistle/horn, fire extinguisher and navigation lights if operating at night.
 Vessels may be inspected for required equipment.